byu5/InstacartWarehouse/README.md

-# InstacartWarehouse
+# Instacart Warehouses
-This is a program to analyze the optimal locations near high schools and find two warehouses in San Fransisco.
-Also, the code uses K-means for multiple facilities to get the centers of gravity.
+This is a program to analyze the optimal locations for Instacart.
+The company has the partnership with over 20 high schools in San Fransisco.
+Use K-means methodology to get the centers of gravity.
 The results are two optimal warehouse locations.

+# Constraint
+The center of gravity is therefore the location giving the lowest total transport costs.

 ## Table of Content
 * [Features](https://github.com/byu5/InstacartWarehouse/blob/main/README.md#features)